 Clearly, the rise of inter-household inequality has been at the forefront of political debates in recent years (OECD, 2008, 2011; Stiglitz, 2012).
 Special emphasis has been on documenting the evolution of top household incomes around the world (Piketty and Saez, 2006; Leigh, 2007; Atkinson et al., 2011).
-It has also become common practice to distinguish two groups of countries according to the evolution of top household income shares throughout the 20th century: a first group, largely consisting of Anglo Saxon countries where top household income shares follow a U-shaped pattern, showing a strong secular increase since the early 1980s; and a second group of countries, including, amongst others, most continental European and the Scandinavian countries, and (to a lesser extent) Japan, where top income shares have followed an L-shaped pattern, i.e., showing no (or a more limited) increase in recent decades.
-See Piketty and Saez (2006), Kumhof et al. (2012).
+It has become common practice to distinguish two groups of countries according to the evolution of top household income shares throughout the 20th century: a first group, largely consisting of Anglo Saxon countries where top household income shares follow a U-shaped pattern, showing a strong secular increase since the early 1980s; and a second group of countries, including, amongst others, many European countries, and Japan, where top income shares have followed an L-shaped pattern, i.e., showing no (or a more limited) increase in recent decades (Piketty and Saez, 2006, Kumhof et al., 2012)..